mlr-archive/old-website/about.md

 #### Mason Gallo

-I am a graduate student at Georgia Institute of Technology specializing in machine learning.
+I am a graduate student at Georgia Tech with industry experience in machine learning.
 In addition to my research and open-source work, I am also passionate about training and education.
-I teach machine learning courses at General Assembly, and I'm also on the adjunct faculty at Columbia University.
 Go to my [personal page](http://masongallo.github.io/) to learn more about me.

 #### Heidi Seibold